canonical/ubuntu-cloud-docs/public-images/public-images-reference/artifacts.rst

    * - Example filename
      - ``noble-server-cloudimg-amd64-azure.vhd.tar.gz``
    * - Format description
-     - A VHD is a file format used by virtualisation software to store virtual hard disk images.
+     - A VHD is a file format used by virtualization software to store virtual hard disk images.
    * - Use cases
      -
        VHD files are used in cloud environments for storing VM disk images.
 They allow easy deployment and scaling of virtual machines.
 In general, you can use a ``.vhd`` file to create an instance based on a pre-configured image, ensuring consistency across multiple deployments.